 Don’t get me wrong.
 Anyone that has had thyroid cancer, or even hypothyroidism, will attest to the fact that it really screws you up.
 You feel tired all the time.
 You can’t focus.
-The last thing you want to do after working all day is to get on a bike, or go out for a run.
+The last thing you want to do after working all day is to get on a bike or go out for a run.
 The “will” may be there, but not strong enough to get over the lethargy that sets in.
-But the result in doing nothing is a weight gain of 120 pounds.
+But the result in my doing nothing was a weight gain of 120 pounds.

-Shortly after this decision to end this spiral I was driving home and heard a radio show with a local doctor as a guest talking about the thyroid issue and its effect on testosterone production.
+Shortly after this decision to end this spiral I was driving home and heard a radio show with a local doctor talking about the thyroid issue and its effect on testosterone production.
 Even though he was not in my insurance plan, I made an appointment and paid out of pocket for the test and consultation.
 It is one of the best decisions I have ever made in my life.
 Not only was my thyroid meds out of whack, my T level was 97.
 So after adjusting the Thyroid and adding T Therapy, the weight started dropping.
 He was also the one that initially suggested that I sign up for a triathlon that was a year away (Escape form Fort DeSoto 2011).

 And the rest, as they say, is history.

 My weight leveled off for a year, and that’s where I discovered, though my Triathlon Coach, the Vinnie Tortorich podcast and Jon Smith and Debbie Potts on Fit Fat Fast (Debbie is now solo at The Whole Athlete podcast), and through that the books “Wheat Belly”, “Good Calorie Bad Calorie”, “Fat Chance” and a few more.
 After changing my eating lifestyle to No Sugar and No Grains (#NSNG) the weight started falling off again.
-In addition my energy levels shot through the roof, and I was finding that my body was recovering from workouts, even long strenuous ones, much faster.
+In addition, my energy levels shot through the roof, and I was finding that my body was recovering from workouts, even long strenuous ones, much faster.

 So, a breakthrough, and one I should share right?

 “Go to a long distance Triathlon, or Marathon, and after all the svelte and elite runners come through, wait and see the runners crossing the finish line at hour 7, 8, 10.
 They’ve all put in the work.
 They have finished their race.
-And the majority are still overweight.”
+And the majority are still overweight.” ~ Vinnie Tortorich, Fitness Confidential

 That was paraphrased, by the way.